weaveworks-guides/weave-net-legacy/weave-cloud-microservices/_output/_cloud-guide-part-4-secure-container-firewalls.md

 <img src="secure.png" style="width:100%; border:1em solid #32324b;" />

 This is Part 4 of 4 of the <a href="/guides/">Weave Cloud guides series</a>.
+In this guide we'll see how to secure your app by defining Kubernetes Network Policy and having it enforced by Weave Net.
+Also, how to monitor your Weave Net network in Weave Cloud with Weave Cortex.

 <div style="width:50%; float:left;">
-<a href="trouble-shooting-dashboard.md">&laquo; Go to previous part: Part 3 – Setup: Troubleshooting Dashboard</a>
+<a href="/guides/cloud-guide-part-3-monitor-prometheus-monitoring/">&laquo; Go to previous part: Part 3 – Monitor: Prometheus Monitoring</a>
 </div>
 <div style="clear:both;"></div>